 - On the Watsonville boundary measures, Measure Q — to maintain the city’s boundaries as they are — won over Measure S by double digits.
-If both passed, the one with the greater number of votes would go forward.
-Q claims 68% yes while S now has roughly 50% of the vote.
+(If both had passed, the one with the greater number of votes would have gone forward.)
+Q garnered 68% support, while S earned roughly 50% of the vote.

 Soquel Creek Water District

-- The slate of three incumbent Soquel Water Creek District board members — Bruce Jaffe, Rachel Lather and Carla Christensen — will continue in their jobs, significantly leading their two opponents by a wide margin.
+- The slate of three incumbent Soquel Water Creek District board members — Bruce Jaffe, Rachel Lather and Carla Christensen — will continue in their jobs, having won out over challengers Kris Kirby and Corrie Kates by a wide margin.